MCP and ACP integration

 • Worker lifecycle updates are emitted as structured session/update payloads with worker id/name, status, lineage metadata, artifact counts, transcript presence, snapshot path, execution metadata, child run ids/paths, lifecycle summaries, and audit-session metadata when applicable.
 Hosts can render these as background task notifications instead of scraping stdout.

-• Bridge-mode logs also stream boot timing records (ACP_BOOT with compile_ms, vm_setup_ms, and execute_ms) and live span_end duration events while a prompt is still running, so hosts do not need to wait for the final stdout flush to surface basic timing telemetry.
+• Bridge-mode logs also stream boot timing records (ACP_BOOT with compile_ms, vm_setup_ms, vm_baseline_cache, and execute_ms) and live span_end duration events while a prompt is still running, so hosts do not need to wait for the final stdout flush to surface basic timing telemetry.
+File-backed prompts keep the compile cache and VM baseline cache separate: repeated turns reuse stable stdlib/project/source setup, then instantiate a clean execution VM for prompt globals, output, bridge handles, tasks, cancellation, sync primitives, shared state, and tracing.

 Typed pipeline returns (Harn → ACP boundary)